Start Dropshipping: Things to Know Before You Do

 By the way, I expect this to unleash a firestorm of comments, and I welcome them.
 Leave your thoughts below.
 We’re not trying to hide anything about this business model, we’ve seen it work for hundreds of thousands of entrepreneurs.
 So the more we can start a conversation about what dropshipping actually is the better.

-Running a Dropshipping Business Requires Hard Work
+Starting a Dropshipping Business Requires Hard Work

 One of the most important parts of the Partner Program Agreement is that as a Shopify affiliate you aren’t permitted to make deceptive or misleading claims, guarantee earnings or promise prospective merchants success.